 The cash value is small relative to Regents or Chancellor's awards; the program's value is the Honors curriculum, research access, and community.

-Nebraska enforces a cost-of-attendance cap on combined aid.
-The defining constraint is that the Chancellor's Tuition Scholarship and Regents Scholar Tuition Commitment cannot be combined with any other tuition benefit or waiver from federal, state, or University sources — they replace, not stack with, other tuition-specific awards.
-Other merit, need-based grants, and outside scholarships layer on top within the COA cap.
+When an outside scholarship arrives, Nebraska reduces self-help aid (loans or work-study) first so all aid stays within the cost of attendance, and — unlike most schools — does not reduce or cancel its campus-based scholarships for outside awards unless required by law (loan-first displacement).
+The Chancellor's Tuition Scholarship and Regents Scholar Tuition Commitment remain a separate constraint: they cannot be combined with any other tuition benefit or waiver from federal, state, or University sources; they replace, not stack with, other tuition-specific awards.
+Other merit, need-based grants, and outside scholarships layer on top within the cost of attendance.

 Per the Chancellor's and Regents Scholarship guidelines: 'Recipients cannot combine this award with the benefit of any other tuition benefit or waiver from federal, state or University sources.'
 Required student service fees, lab fees, and miscellaneous fees (drop/add charges, registration fees, credit-by-examination fees) are NOT covered and remain the student's responsibility.
 Any aid that pushes total awards above institutional charges results in a refund to the student.
 National Merit recipients add a separate $500 stipend that is paid directly through the Cooper Foundation pipeline.
 Outside scholarships are reported to the Office of Scholarships & Financial Aid; large outside awards can reduce institutional aid if total exceeds COA.